basavyr/numericalJS/README.md

-# numericalJS
+# `numericalJS`

-Project with multiple JavaScript numerical implementations.
+A project with multiple JavaScript numerical implementations.